japinol7/the-codemaster/README.md

     Notes:
 	  * Press ESC if you want to abort the current test.
-	  * If you tell the test suite to run some specific tests, <br> the test suite will run them even if you have decorated, <br>
+	  * If you tell the test suite to run some specific tests,
-		these tests to be skipped.
+        the test suite will run them even if you have decorated, these tests to be skipped.

 **Examples of usage**